jonnor/datascience-master/dat390/report.md

 This especially includes machine understanding of human speech (*Speech Recognition*) and the computational analysis of music (*Music Information Retrieval*).

-`TODO: recommend literature on Speech Recognition` `TODO: recommend l. on Music Information Retrieval`

 This paper instead focuses on detection and classification of *Acoustic Events*.
 Such events can be any kind of sound, and in contrast to speech and music, are often not produced with an intent to communicate.
 Many of the techniques utilized for Acoustic Events can also be used within speech and music, and many methods were in fact adopted from these fields.

-The application of machine learning to sound and acoustic events can be found across many fields of scientific study and in many industries.
+While not as popular as computer vision or natural language processing, the application of machine learning to acoustic events can be found across many fields of scientific study and in many industries.

 `TODO: add references`

+In predictive maintenance, ...

+In natural disaster management, early warning systems for landslides uses acoustic sensors

+In ecoacoustics, ...

 In security, detection of acoustic events are used to alert security camera operators to potential

-In ecoacoustics, ...

 In structural analysis, acoustic emissions is used to detect delamination of concrete on bridges

 In domestic animal care, ...

-In predictive maintenance, ...

 In the smart home, acoustic sensors can detect and alert about baby crying or smoke alarm.

-In natural disaster management, early warning systems for landslides uses acoustic sensors

 In most application scenarios, sound is transmitted via the air.